Tilings of the Sphere by Congruent Pentagons I: Introduction

 \section{Introduction}

 Mathematicians have studied tilings for more than 100 years.
 A lot is known about tilings of the plane or the Euclidean space.
 However, results about tilings of the sphere are relatively rare.
 A major achievement in this regard is the complete classification of edge-to-edge tilings of the sphere by congruent triangles \cite{so,ua}.
-For tilings of the sphere by congruent pentagons, we completely classified the minimal case of $12$ tiles \cite{ay,gsy}.
-This paper is the first of a series that classifies beyond the minimal case.
+For tilings of the sphere by congruent pentagons, we completely classified the minimal case of $12$ tiles \cite{ay1,gsy}.

 The spherical tilings should be easier to study than the planar tilings, simply because the former involves only finitely many tiles.
 The classifications in \cite{gsy,ua} not only give the complete list of tiles, but also the ways the tiles are fit together.
 It is not surprising that such kind of classifications for the planer tilings are only possible under various symmetry conditions, because the quotients of the plane by the symmetries often become compact.